| KEITA IIDA'S TOP TEN COIN-OP VIDEOGAMES keita@mindspring.com

 polygon game engine, and immense detail.
 Don't jump when the eyes

 are open though, because you'll immediately become toast if you do!
+Simply put, I, Robot is a remarkable breakthrough in an era

-that badly needed it.
+that badly needed it.6.
+Ms. Pac-Man

-Few games are as timeless as the mother of dot gobblers,
+(Namco, licensed to Bally/Midway) Few games are as timeless as the mother of dot gobblers,

 Ms. Pac-Man.
 While it was her hubby that first burst onto